magento/devdocs/src/guides/v2.3/graphql/queries/index.md

 #### Staging `products` query

-The following query returns information about a product in the **End of Year Sale**.
-The `Preview-Version` header contains the timestamp for a date that is within the campaign.
-With the header, the query returns prices with applied discounts.
-Without the header, the query returns only default prices.
+The following query returns information about a product (`24-UG05`) in the **End of Year Sale** campaign.
+The `Preview-Version` header contains the timestamp for a date that is within the duration of the campaign.
+When you include the proper headers, the query returns prices with applied discounts.
+Without the headers, the query returns only default prices.

 **Headers:**